David Spada: Career

-He eventually opened a boutique, Casa di Spada, in New York's Lower East Side, which sold his jewelry designs, clothing and custom items; Spada's works were also sold through other outlets.
+Spada opened a boutique, Casa di Spada, in New York's Lower East Side, which sold his jewelry designs, clothing and custom items; Spada's works were also sold through other outlets.

 Independently and with his close friend Keith Haring, Spada designed and fabricated several costumes, headdresses and accessories for Grace Jones that were worn by her in performances.
 Some of these pieces are documented in photographs by Robert Mapplethorpe in which Jones's body was painted by Haring.
 Spada collaborated with designer Patrick Kelly on a jewelry line for Kelly's 1986 collection.
 He also worked with Kelly on one of the designer's most famous couture works, a 1986 Josephine Baker-inspired banana skirt and top originally modeled by Pat Cleveland, now in the collection of the Philadelphia Museum of Art.

-Spada designed the jewelry and accessories for the movie Vamp in 1986.

 In the 1990s, Spada's designs began to move beyond jewelry and accessories.
 He created large-scale hanging decorations over the staircase in New York City's Palladium nightclub that the New Yorker described as "lustrous David Spada stalactites."
 A decorative screen he designed is highlighted in a 1998 book on decorating.